18F/18f.gsa.gov/_posts/2017-05-25-from-launch-to-landing-how-nasa-took-control-of-its-https-mission.md

 However, by May 2017, after several months of working through these challenges, NASA was able to reach over a 95 percent compliance rate.

 NASA's success hinged on a few key aspects, all rooted in clear (and frequent) communication and teamwork.
-What follows are some of our strategies and "lessons learned".
+What follows are some of our strategies and lessons that we learned.

 ## Leadership buy-in